jvmourao/Applied-OMICs-Tutorial/docs/source/objectives.rst

 Objectives
 **********

+In this tutorial you will learn how to acquire and analyze raw next-generation sequencing (NGS) data from single cell sequencing.

 What you'll learn
 #################

-Analyze raw next-generation sequencing (NGS) data from single cell sequencing covering the following steps:
+The following topics will be covered:

   - Acqusition of NGS raw reads
   - Raw reads evaluation and cleaning